 - History of abdominal fistula, gastrointestinal perforation, intra-abdominal abscess, bowel obstruction, or gastric outlet obstruction within 180 days prior to registration.

 - Active peptic ulcer disease, inflammatory bowel disease, or malabsorption syndrome within 28 days prior to registration.

-- Untreated hypothyroidism, evidence of pancreatitis, history of organ transplant, or history of congenital QT syndrome.
+- Evidence of pancreatitis, history of organ transplant, or history of congenital QT syndrome.